VA Palo Alto Health Care System

 The WBRC is committed to ensuring that all eligible patients who require blind rehabilitation training receive access to care in a timely manner.
 The following demographics are listed for information about the patients who attended WBRC this year.

-- iProgram - Veterans who participate in the WBRC iProgram are surveyed on their satisfaction post-training related to the accessibility software for the iPad or iPhone.
-96% of iProgram participants in Fiscal Year 2016 reported improved levels of satisfaction in iPad or iPhone training and use.
-97% of iProgram participants reported a decrease in perceived level of difficulty in using the iPhone or iPad.
+• iProgram - 97% of participants reported improved levels of satisfaction following training and most reported a decrease in perceived level of difficulty in using the iPhone or iPad.

-- Computer Access Training - After completing a comprehensive computer access training program, 96% of participants reported increase in confidence, enthusiasm and skills needed to function in their own homes and other environments.
+• Computer Access Training: 93% of participants reported increased confidence and skills needed to function in their own homes and other environments.

-- Rehabilitative Nursing - 98% of Veterans trained by WBRC Nursing Services to use the Voice Prodigy Blood Glucose Monitor and 100% of those trained to use the Talking Oximeter reported that it was “easy to use” at the end of training.
+Rehabilitative Nursing - All Veterans trained by WBRC Nursing Services to use a Pik Stik or the Talking Infrared Thermometer reported that it was “easy to use” at the end of training.
+All Veterans who attended the Nursing Education forum also reported increased knowledge in health topics discussed.

 Satisfaction Survey Information: